About the blog:

 2020 - During the COVID-19 Quarantine it became very apparent to Jerrod that he needed a creative outlet and since at the time he was a Middle School teacher - he was already doing a considerable amount of study and writing anyway.
 Jerrod updated and reopened hashtag theology as a blog.

 About the Author:

 |Credit: R.H.
 Roy|

-Jerrod lives in Indiana (United States of America) with his wife and two children.
+Jerrod lives in Florida (United States of America) with his wife and two children.
 He studied for his undergraduate degree at Indiana Wesleyan University (Marion, IN) and his graduate degree at Asbury Theological Seminary.
 He was in full-time pastoral ministry for fourteen (14) years.
-Even though he has technically left pastoral ministry - he now teaches Middle School Bible at a Christian school in Indiana - and can assure you that his desire to teach and minister remains just as strong as before.